More about Charles & Ray Eames

-Born in 1907 in St Louis (Missouri, United States), Charles Eames begins architecture studies in 1925 but stop two years later.
+Born in 1907 in St Louis, Missouri-United States, Charles Eames begins architecture studies in 1925 but stop two years later.
 He travels to Europe and meets the designers Mies van der Rohe and Le Corbusier.
-In 1930, he founds his own architectural firm with Charles Gray.
+In 1930, he started his own architectural firm with Charles Gray.

-When war broke out, their innovations are funded by the Navy for the production of splints, stretchers and even fuselages of landing gliders.
-In 1949, they have the famous Pacific Palisades home that will become a reference in the field of lightweight construction plywood.
+At the brake of WW 2, their innovations are going to be funded by the Navy for the production of splints, stretchers and even fuselages of landing gliders.
+In 1949, they move into their new home,the famous Pacific Palisades which will become a reference in the field of lightweight plywood construction.

-In 1956, the couple continues his research on the hulls of molded plywood and traced the Eames Lounge Chair.
+In 1956, the couple continues his research on the forms of molded plywood and ends up with the Eames Lounge Chair.
 This is a huge hit which sold over 6 million copies worldwide.
-The couple has also completed numerous educational films whose remarkable "Powers of 10".
+The couple has also completed numerous educational films; one of these is the remarkable film "Powers of 10".

 - Contact Information

 - Phone : +44 20 30 51 65 50

 - Customer Service monday to friday from 9:00 to 18:00